globus/globus-sdk-python/docs/experimental/examples/transferring_data/submit_transfer/index.rst

    collections are known in advance and are likely be hardcoded into your script.

 #. :ref:`transferring-between-unknown-collections` - either the source or
-   destination collection will not be known in advance but rather determined at runtime and will be determined at runtime (e.g. by script argument).
+   destination collection will be determined at runtime (e.g. by script argument).

 The examples are differentiated because certain collections require a special scope ("data_access") to be attached to the transfer request.
 If both collections are known